netket/netket-website/_docs/learning/optimizers.md

 The NetKet naming convention of the parameters strictly follows the one introduced by the authors of AdaMax.
 For an in-depth description of this method, please refer to Reference 1 (Algorithm 2 therein).

-The Stochastic Gradient Descent can be chosen specifying `AdaMax` as a `StepperType`.
+The Stochastic Gradient Descent can be chosen specifying `AdaMax` as a `Name`.

 |---
 | Parameter | Possible values | Description | Default value |